 6. It’s Not The Same As Postpartum Psychosis

-Anytime I hear a story about a new mother taking her life due to postpartum depression, I know they are really talking about postpartum psychosis.
+Anytime I hear a story about a new mother taking her life and/or her child’s life, the question arises as to whether or not it’s postpartum psychosis.
+While postpartum depression can cause mothers to feel suicidal, postpartum psychosis can cause hallucinations during which a mother isn’t even herself.
 They are two different diseases and psychosis is a severe medical emergency.

 Postpartum psychosis leads a mother to have hallucinations and hear voices in their heads.
 They are often a danger to themselves and those around them, including their children, because of their unpredictable behavior.
 They are not aware of what they are doing, and if left untreated – can end in tragedy.